 30 Fun Ways to Learn With Blocks and Boxes

-30 Fun Ways to Learn with Blocks and Boxes is full of small group and individual activities that explore construction, collaborative play, and basic math concepts.
+From building basic models and mazes to constructing complex stairs and bridges, box and block activities ignite children’s imaginations and engage their creativity and critical thinking.
+This book is full of small group and individual activities that explore construction, collaborative play, and basic math concepts.

 Art Lab for Little Kids: 52 Playful Projects for Preschoolers